VikeMK/vikemk.github.io/Vike.Blog/input/posts/mk8dx-combos.md

 It is also useful in TTs for tracks which have tight or wide turns.

 ### Traction
-Traction affects how quickly you lose speed when off-road and the relative maximum speed you have off-road.
+Traction affects how much you slip on tracks with ice or sand on the road.
-If you are on the road the entire time you are driving then traction has no effect.
-There are a number of shortcuts in the game which require you to drive or hop off-road, for example the shortcut at the start of Mario Kart Stadium needs you to drive on top of the grass and release a mini-turbo.
-Having higher traction makes doing these shortcuts easier since you will have more room to finish building any MTs and a larger window of time that you can hop without losing your
-Having high traction can also be useful for online play if you are recovering from driving off-road.
+This includes the ice on tracks like Sherbet Land and Snow Land, and the sand on Dry Dry Desert and Donut Plains.
+For tracks that have no ice or sand, traction has no effect.

 ### Mini-Turbo
-Mini-Turbo affects how quickly you are able to accumulate build up mini-turbos, and how long they last once you release them.
+Mini-Turbo affects how quickly you are able to build up mini-turbos, and how long they last once you release them.
 For more information about how to calculate the time needed to accumulate an MT, refer to my [drifting guide](/drifting-guide#mt-accumulation) which goes into more detail.

 ### Invincibility